A New Versatile Code for Gamma-Ray Monte-Carlo Radiative Transfer: Methods

 \subsection{Monte-Carlo Radiative Transfer}

 Here we present the structure and the selected input physics used in our Monte-Carlo radiative transfer code.
 The qualitative design of the code is shown as a flowchart in Figure \ref{fig:code_flow}.
 The code models how the radioactive nuclei generate $\gamma$-ray photon packets by radioactive decay, and how these packets experience the propagation, scattering and interaction with electron and nuclei in the ejecta.
 In general, one needs to model all the $\gamma$-ray photons generated throughout the stars.
 However, at early time, most of the ejecta remains optically thick to $\gamma$-rays.
-The photons generated at the optically thick region are mostly scattered and absorbed.
-Therefore, at each time interval, we estimate the optical depth of the matter for $\gamma$-rays using a grey opacity $\kappa_{\gamma} = 0.06 Y_e$ \citep{Swartz1995}.
-This assumes that the photons are dominated by scattering.
-The mass shells with an optical depth $\tau = \int_r^R \rho(r') \kappa_{\gamma} dr' = 5$ is chosen.
-In the grey opacity limit, this mass shell corresponds to a $\sim$99\% decrease of the luminosity emitted from the chosen innermost layer, when it arrives the surface.
+The photons from the optically thick region are mostly scattered and absorbed.
+Therefore, in each time step, we search the optically thin region by estimating the optical depth of the matter by a grey opacity $\kappa_{\gamma} = 0.06 Y_e$ \citep{Swartz1995}.
+The mass shell with an optical depth $\tau = \int_r^R \rho(r') \kappa_{\gamma} dr' = 5$ is searched.
+Photons coming below that radius are assumed to be all scattered or absorbed.
+Only photons emitted above that is modeled.
+In the grey opacity limit, $\sim$99\% of the outward propagating photons from the $\tau=5$ surface are expected to be absorbed.